pinecoders/pinecoders.github.io/faq_and_code/README.md

 > Note that we use `not na(pH)` to detect a new pivot, rather than the more common way of simply relying on the fact that `pH` will be different from zero or `na`—so true—when a pivot is found.
 While the common technique will work most of the time, it will not work when a pivot is found at a value of zero, because zero is evaluated as false in a conditional expression.
 Our method is thus more robust, and the recommended way to test for a pivot.

 ### How can I initialize a series using external data?
+Pine cannot yet use external data sources outside of the TradingView datafeeds.
+Until it can, external data must be inserted into machine-generated Pine code.
+This provides an efficient code template.

-This techniqe doesn't require large quantities of individual variables likely to exceed the compiler's limit of 1000 per scope, nor the limit of 500 ternary statement blocks.
-It uses easy to generate and compact Pine code:
+The technique used doesn't require large quantities of individual variables likely to exceed the compiler's limit of 1000 per scope, nor the limit of 500 ternary statement blocks.
+The code is easy to generate and compact:
 ```js
 //@version=4
 study("Initialize External Data")